SidharthNambiar/JSAlgoAndDS/sections/05/Notes/05-notes.md

 }
 ```
 >This works because the array is `sorted`.
 The `Big O` for time complexity is `O(n)` and for space complexity it is `O(1)`.

+### <ins>EXAMPLE countUiqueValues</ins>
+2. Implement a function valled countUniqueValues, which accepts a sorted array, and counts the unique values in the array.
+There can be negative numbers in the array, but it will always be sorted.

+#### Naive Solution:
 ___

 ## Sliding Window Pattern